DiraGeoSystems/LocationFinder.QGIS/README.md

   OSGeo4W installer (Windows .msi)
 - the plugin itself consists of the [location_finder](./location_finder/) folder
+- use pyrcc5 to compile *resources.qrc* into *resources.py* – pyrcc5
+  comes with OSGeoW but requires *o4w_env.bat* to be run first (search the QGIS installation directory for this script) or pyrcc5 or one of its requirements will not be found
 - warning: I'm new to QGIS development and I'm also new to Qt development

 ## Developer Resources